vippsas/vipps-developers/newsletters/2022-04-newsletter.md

  From **August 1st, 2022** some new rules for charge creation will be enforced:

- - The `amount` of a charge is flexible but can not be higher than the `agreement price`.
+ - The `amount` of a charge is flexible but cannot be higher than the `agreement price`.
- - For an agreement with a `campaign`, the `amount` of a charge is flexible but can not be higher than the campaign price.
-After the campaign expires the `amount` of a charge can not be higher than the `agreement price`.
+ - For an agreement with a `campaign`, the `amount` of a charge is flexible but cannot be higher than the campaign price.
+After the campaign expires the `amount` of a charge cannot be higher than the `agreement price`.

  If the agreement was created with an initial charge and the initial charge amount is the same amount as the campaign price, then no new charges can be